AlexQ6/Mern-project-part-A/README.md

   - browse through a menu quickly so I can expeditiously make my decision
   - filter the ordering selections so I can browse items that fit my dietary requirement
   - Add special requests upon checkout so I fulfil my culinary experience
+  - choose when I come collect my order so I can pick up my food when I'm ready

 ## Wireframes